By the Monuments Toolkit

 For nearly four centuries African-Americans have fostered resistance in the form of education, art, music, culture, philosophy and social justice.
-It is in our celebration and remembrance of these racial and social justice accomplishments that has solidified Black History Month as one of the pillars of the Black community’s fight against inequality in the U.S.
+It is in our celebration and remembrance of these racial and social justice accomplishments that has solidified Black History Month as one of the pillars of the Black community’s fight against inequality in the U.S. Here are 3 monuments that foreground resiliency and resistance in the Black community.

-Mothers of Gynecology Monument by Michelle Browder
+1. Mothers of Gynecology Monument by Michelle Browder

-Located at 515 Sayre Street in Montgomery, Alabama, the Mothers of Gynecology monument depicts three of the eleven Black women Sims experimented on: Anarcha, Lucy, and Betsey— standing at 15 feet tall and only a few blocks away from a statue of James Marion Sims, the “Father of Gynecology”.
-Sims was often noted as being the Father of modern gynecology because of modern techniques and tools he created based on his infamous inhumane experimental surgeries he would perform exclusively on African American women in the 1840s.
 What renders Michelle’s monument as disruptive, and especially resistant to the status quo is how it’s actively changing the narrative that the Sims statue previously existed in.
 In the case of the Montgomery community in Alabama and the descendants of Sims victims, removal of his monument was not an option.
 In 2017, Alabama established a law called the ’The Alabama Preservation Act’, which essentially prevents all monument removal of any statue or that’s been standing for 40 years or more in the state.
 Contrary to New York’s decision to remove their own James Marion Sims statue in 2018, and the national steam of removing controversial monuments, relocating them, or even repurposing them were no longer options.
 It wouldn’t be until 2021 that Michelle Browder took on the feat of recontextualization.

 It is with discarded items, scraps of metal, and medical devices invented from Sims experiments that Michelle Browder created the Mothers of Gynecology Monument.
-It is the first phase of her ‘More Up Campus’ initiative to spread a more accurate telling of Montgomery history.
+This is the first phase of her ‘More Up Campus’ initiative to spread a more accurate telling of Montgomery history.

 2. Henrietta Lacks Statue